ajoposor/aoPlotlyAddOn/README.md

       * **order of reading**: in case where files are to be read from bottom up (dates are to be loaded from latest to oldest).
       * **adjust values**: when combining mutilple sources into one trace, you may need to adjust the values to a common base.
 Share prices for instance are to be adjusted when the price changes due to splits or share dividends.
 The function will use a common date to calculate the adjusting factor and apply it to the older data, maintining the values for the most recent dates.
       * **Trim** You may provide a starting date, so that all data is trimmed for previous dates.
 It is useful when you have varoius date ranges for your read data and you want a clean plot, with all traces having a common dates range.
+      * **scale** You may apply a factor and/or a shift to the read trace.
+Useful to make changes in the units.
    * **Flexible sourcing**
       * **many to one**: get data for one trace from many sources or,
       * **one to many** use one source to feed multiple traces